katzarov/backing-tracks-nestjs/README.md

 ## Installation

+### Working with the containerized dev-server

+- The npm deps installed locally are just for our code editor.
+You may still start the dev-server locally but some feats might not work.
+- Note that our machine might not include all system dependencies that our app needs like ffmpeg or yt-dlp.
+You could install them locally but I won't.

+- When the app image is initially built all the dependencies are installed - system wide and npm.
+- We employ a hack that bind mounts our local src to the container, but still preserves its(the container's) node_modules.

+- As an app dependancy we also have backing-tracks-isomorphic(**bti** for short).
+This is a pkg we maintain and distribute via npm.
+- For local use we want our dev-server to use our local build of this pkg without going through npm.
+For that we use symlinks - npm link based.
+- You need to have this repository and the "backing-tracks-isomorphic" repository in on the same file path on your machine, i.e next to each other.
+- And we also bind mount the bti repo to our container.

+Checklist:

+1. package\*.json changed due to new dep, update, etc. => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
+2. package\*.json changed due to changing BTI from local to registry or vice versa ? => delete current container, image and volume. (script makes sure BTI is a symlink) `make dev-server-clean`
+3. BTI src changed ? => No need to rebuild image.
+Just restart nest dev-server by making some file change.
+4. Run the dev server with `make dev-server`.

+### Working with the containerized staging build

+- no host bind mounts
+- cannot use the local BTI build
+- script makes sure BTI is installed through the pkg registry

+- TODO

+1. Run the staging build with `make staging`.
+For now, this already invokes `make staging-clean`.

 **NOTE:** I would not install yt-dlp directly on your machine for a few reasons, one is that it has the capability to read your browser cookies - it's a feature to circumvent website restrictions...
-So I just run the app (incl. the dev server) through containers where there is no access to my whole fs.
+So I just run the app (incl. the dev server) through containers where there is no access to my whole fs...
+And that is not a bad thing to do anyway as there are malicious pkgs on npm for sure!

 TODO